Selective inference after convex clustering with $\ell_1$ penalization: Context and objectives

 where $|A|$ denotes the cardinality of any finite set $A$.
 This yields

 In the particular matrix normal setup discussed above,

-Rejecting this hypothesis corresponds to deciding that the clusters $\C_{k_1}$ and $\C_{k_2}$ have a discriminative power for the variable $j_0$, since their average signal indeed differs. \end{example}
+Rejecting this hypothesis corresponds to deciding that Clusters $\C_{k_1}$ and $\C_{k_2}$ have a discriminative power for the variable $j_0$, since their average signal indeed differs. \end{xmpl}

 The separation of Problem \eqref{eq:conv-clust:multi-dim} into $p$ one-dimensional optimization problems in \eqref{eq:conv-clust:j} will be key for the testing procedures we develop in this paper.
 In Section \ref{section:one:dimensional case}, we will thus develop our methodology and theory related to the one-dimensional Problem \eqref{eq:conv-clust:j}.
 A test procedure is proposed and its statistical guarantees are established in Section~\ref{subsection:test:one:dimensional}.
-In Section \ref{subsection:regularization:path:one-dimensional}, a discussion of the existing optimization procedures to solve Problem \eqref{eq:conv-clust:j} is given and an original regularization path algorithm is also provided, specifically for this problem (obtained by leveraging our theoretical results in Section \ref{subsection:polyhedral:caracterization:}).
-In Section \ref{section:p:dimensional case}, the proposed test procedure and its guarantees are extended to the $p$-dimensional framework.
+In Section \ref{subsection:regularization:path:one-dimensional}, a discussion of the existing optimization procedures to solve Problem \eqref{eq:conv-clust:j} is given and an original regularization path algorithm is also provided, specifically for this problem (obtained by leveraging our theoretical results in Section~\ref{subsection:polyhedral:caracterization:}).
+In Section~\ref{section:p:dimensional case}, the proposed test procedure and its guarantees are extended to the $p$-dimensional framework.
 Numerical experiments are presented in Sections \ref{sec:numerical-experiments-1d} for $p=1$ and \ref{sec:numer-exper-p} for $p > 1$.
 In Section \ref{sect-discuss}, we provide a detailed overview of our contributions, together with various conclusive discussions regarding them and remaining open problems.
-The proofs are postponed to Appendices \ref{section:technical:lemmas:and:proofs} to \ref{appendix:proof:multiD}.
-Appendix~\ref{sec:complexity} contains additional material regarding the computational aspects of convex clustering, in particular with our suggested regularization path.
-Appendix \ref{apx:addit-illustr} contains additional numerical illustrations.
+The proofs are postponed in Appendix (Sections~\ref{section:technical:lemmas:and:proofs} to \ref{appendix:proof:multiD}).
+Section~\ref{sec:complexity} contains additional material regarding computational aspects of convex clustering, in particular with our suggested regularization path.
+Section~\ref{apx:addit-illustr} contains additional numerical illustrations.